-As a cultural anthropologist, my topical focus is political anthropology and my ethnographic fieldwork has been in the U.S., Mexico, and Sri Lanka.
-Theoretically, my work is informed by writings on political economy and power (e.g., Marx, Gibson-Graham, Foucault, Ong, Monroy-Gómez, Wolf, Freire and Horton), interpretive perspectives (e.g., Geertz, Williams and Wittgenstein), and postcolonial and womanist perspectives (e.g., Fanon, Hill Collins, and hooks), along with those I interview and the students I learn from in every class.
-I assume epistemological parity between those inside and outside academic contexts.
-Everyone constructs, acts on, and reworks theories about social contexts all the time.
+As a cultural anthropologist, my topical focus is political anthropology and my ethnographic fieldwork has been primarily in the U.S., Mexico, Sri Lanka, and the U.K..
+My work is informed by writings on political economy and power; interpretive approaches; and postcolonial, womanist, and participatory research perspectives, along with those I interview and the students I learn from in every class.
+I assume epistemological parity between those inside and outside academic contexts, and believe that everyone constructs, acts on, and reworks theories about social contexts all the time.

-For over 25 years, I have been talking with people about how they make sense of the many events and processes glossed as “globalization” and act on those understandings.
+For over 30 years, I have been talking with people about how they make sense of the many events and processes glossed as “globalization” and act on those understandings to craft identities and livelihoods.
 This began with conversations in my hometown about imagined futures in relation to the changing global tobacco, textile, and auto industries and how the local activity of “placing” was used to situate not only people in social networks, histories, counterhistories, and landscapes, but also to situate ideas, power, and transnational decision-making.
-Related to that long-term project on interpretations of globalization, I have been interested in what gets articulated in the space opened by discussions of policies like the North American Free Trade Agreement and anti-immigration legislation.
-I am especially interested in the selective marginalization of particular groups through capitalist logic and practice and ways to counter that marginalization.
+Related to that long-term project on interpretations of capitalist logic and practice, I have been interested in what gets articulated in the space opened by discussions of policies – free trade agreements and anti-immigrant legislation, for example – about cultural and market citizenship and racial capitalist bordering logics.
+I am especially interested in possibilities for people to communicate across different perspectives to find points of convergence in work toward economic, environmental, and social justice.

 Tobacco Town Futures: Global Encounters in Rural Kentucky.
 Long Grove, IL: Waveland Press.
 2011.